antonios6123/github-tutorial/README.md

 All in all this link is just setting up the SSH key and enabling little things within ide to help make the code easier.

+Just read the README and follow the directions.

 ---
 ## Repository Setup